michaelb/vim-tips/README.md

 ## Important note

 If you are using a autoload session restore (from mksession) it displays a message and therefore hide the vim-tips message

+## Your own mappings

+vim-tips reads from your vim/neovim config file and displays the lines it recognizes.

+For example;
+`nnoremap gd :ALEGoToDefinition`
+will display the tip "Config => gd :ALEGoToDefinition (normal mode)".

+If you'd like to display tips (versus mappings from your own config file), you can adjust the frequency via `let g:vim_tips_tips_frequency=0.5` (with a value between 0.0 and 1.0, higher value increase tips frequency)